Geology 101

 Deep Time

-Geology reveals "deep time" - Earth's 4.6-billion-year history that dwarfs human experience.
-Multiple independent lines of evidence converge on these vast timescales.
+Geology addresses "deep time" - Earth's 4.6-billion-year history spanning vast timescales.
+Multiple independent lines of evidence produce consistent measurements.

 Time Evidence from Multiple Sources